whisperity/llvm-project/README.md

 To be able to emit warnings for error-prone constructs:

+ * `experimental-cppcoreguidelines-avoid-adjacent-parameters-of-the-same-type`
- * `cppcoreguidelines-avoid-adjacent-arguments-of-same-type` checker patched to *Clang-Tidy* and built according to LLVM Documentation.
+   checker patched to *Clang-Tidy* and built according to LLVM Documentation.
    * See other branches named `clang-tidy/cppcoreguidelines-avoid-adjacent-arguments-of-same-type` in this project for the code.
-   * Preferably use the branch that also models *implicit conversions*.
+   * Preferably use the `_merged` branch that models both *implicit conversions* and *relatedness*.

 To run the analysis easily: